nationalparkservice/QC-tips-and-tricks/1_glimpse_and_view/1_glimpse_view_problem.md

     glimpse(flights1)

-From the imported csv file, again, you can see that R defaults to dbl for numeric data and chr for character data.
-In the original flights dataframe above, we can see the import defaults in flight1 clearly do not meet the intentions of the analyst.
+From the flight1 file, you can see that R defaults to dbl for numeric data and chr for character data.
+Comparing that with the original flights dataframe, we can see the import defaults in flight1 clearly do not meet the intentions of the analyst.

 # 1_3_stray_commas